AKA Ronny Patinga, Yuntantji, Jampijinpa, Djambidjimpa, Tjambitjimba, Tjampatjimpa

 Ronnie Tjampitjinpa began to paint early in life and outlived most of his older contemporaries.
 He has enjoyed a long and fruitful career as a painter during which he has produced works in a variety of different styles.
 Apart from a small number of early boards from the early 1970s and generic Tingari paintings typical of the late 1970s and early 1980s, his distinctive trademark is bold geometric design.
 At their best these works, produced in the second half of his career, have a strength and power that commands attention while his lesser works seem stilted and repetitious by comparison.
 Although he painted before Bardon left Papunya, his best results have been for works created during the 1990s.
 This is quite the reverse of the other ‘Bardon’ artists.
 His early works are rare and do not share the visual strength of the early boards by many of the older men.
 While Ronnie has painted only occasionally for Papunya Tula since the mid to late 1990s it has been works with this provenance which have dominated his highest secondary market results.
 His top twenty sales have been for predominantly large works painted for private dealers and it is expected that major pieces like these will continue to increase in value, while his many minor works will languish.

-Ronnie’s offerings at auction have been voluminous with 450 works offered for sale since they first appeared in 1995, and his clearance rate low at just 45%.
-Due principally to his independence as an artist in a market where provenance was formerly considered so important, the value of his paintings have been related to several factors other than size.
+Ronnie’s offerings at auction have been voluminous with 460 works offered for sale since they first appeared in 1995, and his clearance rate under 50%.
+THis is due principally to his independence as an artist in a market where provenance was formerly considered so important, the value of his paintings have been related to several factors other than size.

 Of his top ten results at the end of 2006 only one had come from a source other than Papunya Tula, however by the end of 2009 results for non-art centre provenanced works had increased to four.
 The word results is underlined here as 4 of these results have been set for one single painting! [the following scenario is supposition on my part.
 I have no proof whatsoever of its veracity] But Kumpuralgna 1996 has appeared in four Menzies sales over a period of 9 years.
 This 364 x 153 cm work was commissioned by Kimberley Art in Melbourne from dealer Peter Van Groessen and featured a number of the artist’s most important themes.
 It was purchased first in November 2006 for $54,000 (Lot 109) by a Rod Menzies buyers' consortium of which Menzies most probably retained 50% of the ownership.
 When resold in March 2008 it was reputed to have sold for just $60,000.
 Now Menzies probably owned 25%!
 It appeared once more in 2010 and was recorded has having sold for $66,000 and Menzies had most likely now divested himself of the work.
 Finally five years later, in 2105, it recorded the artist's second highest record price when it sold for $79,773 netting the syndicate Menzies cobbled together a modest profit on their 'investment'.